riipandi/lizard/README.md

 ## Contributing

 Contributions to this project are welcome and encouraged.
-Lizard is a personal project by [Aris Ripandi](https://aris.web.id).
+StackUp is a personal project by [Aris Ripandi](https://aris.web.id).

 ## License

-This project is open-sourced software licensed under the [MIT license](./LICENSE).
+This project is open-sourced software licensed under the [Apache 2.0 License](./license.txt).